kaiomagalhaes/kaiomagalhaes.github.io/aboutme.md

 ### my history

-I've started as a software developer after two years doing Biological Ciences.
+I've started as a software developer after two years doing Biological Sciences.
 I was born to be a crazy cientist ( I discovered it when I was 6 ), but I'm just too stuborn to just accept how things are, so I decided to be a Software Engineer instead and here I am.